erimcg/TIS/docs/Loading-TIS.md

 ![Choose TIS Location](images/fig2_choose_tis_loc.png)
  **Figure 2**

 After loading TIS, you will see a list of files and folders in the Current Folder list on the side bar.
-If some of the folders are greyed out then add these files and folders to the Matlab *path*.
+If some of the folders are greyed out you'll need to add these files and folders to the Matlab *path* as discussed below.

 ![Inactive Folders](images/fig3_inactive_folders.png)
 **Figure 3**